RobinReinecke/qisbot/README.md

 Tired of manually checking for exam results?
 Then QISBot will help you!
-It will check your registered exams every hour between 9:00 AM and 5:00 PM and message you via Telegram.
+It will check every hour between 9:00 AM and 5:00 PM if your registered exams have changed.
+If so, it will download your grades and message them to you via Telegram.

 ## Setup
 1. Create a Telegram Bot and obtain the **bot_token** (described [here](https://core.telegram.org/bots#6-botfather))